percona/percona-postgresql-operator/source/backups.rst

      parameters:
        backrest-restore-from-cluster: cluster1
        backrest-restore-opts: --type=time --target="2021-04-16 15:13:32"
-       backrest-storage-type: posix
+       backrest-storage-type: local
      tasktype: restore

 The following keys are the most important in the parameters section of this file:

 * ``parameters.backrest-restore-cluster`` specifies the name of a PostgreSQL cluster which will be restored (this option had name ``parameters.backrest-restore-from-cluster`` before the Operator 1.2.0).
-This includes stopping the database and recreating a new primary with the restored data (for example, ``cluster1``),
+  It includes stopping the database and recreating a new primary with the restored data (for example, ``cluster1``),
 * ``parameters.backrest-restore-opts`` specifies additional options for
   pgBackRest,
 * ``parameters.backrest-storage-type`` the type of the pgBackRest repository,